Falcon and the Winter Soldier episode 1 recap: Captain America's legacy hangs over Sam

 Observations and WTF questions

-- The audio at the start is the exchange is the final exchange between old Cap and Sam in Avengers: Endgame.
+- The audio at the start is the final exchange between old Cap and Sam in Avengers: Endgame.

 - We're "a few months" post-Endgame, according to Sam -- it's previously been confirmed that it takes place six months after those events.
 That places this show between WandaVision and Spider-Man: Far From Home.